generomuga/port2viz/README.md

 ## Introduction

 `port2viz` is a [Python](https://www.python.org/) based web scraping/data mining tool for UN/LOCODE (Code for Trade and Transport Locations).
-It helps you to harvest data from various page sources, format it and generate useful information for a maritime related industry operations.
+It helps you to harvest data from various web page sources, format it and generate useful information for a maritime related industry operations.

 ## Prerequisites